3.1.3 Online Safety

 Adults working with children and young people are also vulnerable to being cyberbullied and are particularly susceptible to risks from social networking.

 The fourth category of risk to children and young people is through commercial exploitation.
 This may take place through online gambling, or financial scams, for example.
-Advertisers use information from IM directory of users to target SPIM (SPAM through Instant Messenger).
 Social networks also have targeted advertising in user profiles.Security in the online world is made more complex for children and young people by the expansion of social media apps and games to incorporate a wide range of online functions e.g. social media, chat functions, in app purchases, photo sharing, location information, one to one messaging and live video streaming.
 This makes the protection of their privacy more complex and the implications of any lapses far-reaching.

 7. Minimising Risk

 For children to safely benefit from the opportunities and experience the internet offers they need to access age appropriate Online Safety education as part of PSHE.
-Keeping Children Safe in Education 2018 requires that children have a progressive online safety education from ages 5-18 and this is reiterated in the RSE guidelines published for first teaching in September 2020.
+Keeping Children Safe in Education 2018 required that children have a progressive online safety education from ages 5-18 and this is reiterated in the RSHE guidelines published for first teaching in September 2020.